rizinorg/rizin/CONTRIBUTING.md

 ## Commit message rules

-When commiting your changes into the repository you may want to follow some rules to make the git history more readable and consistent:
+When committing your changes into the repository you may want to follow some rules to make the git history more readable and consistent:

 * Start the message capitalized (only the first character must be in uppercase)